udsenlfc/KitchenDump/README.md

 # KitchenDump

 KitchenDump is a web application that helps you find recipes based on the ingredients you already have at home.
-Instead of searching for a specific recipe, you tell KitchenDump what's in your fridge and pantry - and it returns recipes ranked by how many of the required ingredients you already have, minimizing what you need to buy.
+Instead of searching for a specific recipe, you tell KitchenDump what's in your fridge and pantry - and it returns recipes ranked by how much of the recipe is already covered, minimizing what you need to buy.

 ## Stack